acaiafa/chef-cgroups/README.md

 Description
 ===========

-This cookbook provide to install and configuring the utility Cgroups
+This cookbook provides to install and configuring the utility Cgroups

 Requirements
 ============